WuphonsReach/rimworld-notes/plays/SparrowTribe2025/5508-SparrowTribe.md

 Seven shamblers show up and hang around the map edge on the 1st.
 Maybe they'll join in the fun when the raid parties arrive.

+Visitors from Thean show up on the 3rd.
+Fortunately they take the southern approach away from the shamblers.
+But then they leave via the middle approach right when Kupid raids us from the north approach.
+Saved Freaney from Thean who was downed by the shamblers.
+Had to send the melee crew out to scoop her to a nearby inside bed spot placed on the ground before treating her.
+Got out and back in without the Kupid raiders noticing.

+Fair of Age: Fun

+Thaaz reaches childhood.

+Porg is pregnant.

+First of two Imp Vampires raid on the 6th.
+Geir and Connor summoned packs, but they got picked to shreds by the raiders.
+Rolu will have to also summon a pack on the 2nd raid.
+We did score an assault rifle and two HMGs that the technomancers can work on improving.
+And a sniper rifle.
+Rolu can get those up to masterwork quality due to her high psychic sensitivity.

+Heidr becomes a child.

+Geir proposed marriage to Shae who accepted.

+Labil and Purple have become lovers.

+Lime reaches age 10.
+He picks up the outdoorsy trait for caravaning.
+Burning passions for medical and social and interests in shooting and animals.

+Aguirre is pregnant.

+Blue is pregnant.

+We have two barracks in the colony.
+The original one and the new one.

+Original barracks (30 adults):
+- (5) cribs
+- (14) single beds
+- (8) double beds

+New barracks (31 adults):
+- (1) crib
+- (25) single beds
+- (6) double beds

+We're at 45 colonists (7 children).
+So it's starting to get a little crowded.

+Nexia is pregnant.

+Starting to make bolt-action rifles and smoke launchers.

+Labil is pregnant.

+Second raid.
+Drop pod raid, but things went badly and they are scattered everywhere.

+## Dec-5520

+Sent the critter back to the empire, we're now allied with the Shattered Empire.

+Geir and Shae tie the knot on the 7th.
+Still no 'lovin' moodlets and her egg is still unfertilized.
+It's been about 32 days (Jul 5th) since they became lovers.

+Trying out a different medieval armor set for our pawns:

+- Sunglasses (0.01kg, eyes), made with plasteel
+- Scarf (0.12kg, jaw)
+- Insulated Helmet (2.1kg, skull, ears)
+- Ring (0.06kg), Necklace (0.14kg), Earrings (0.06kg)
+- Padded Doublet (5.0kg, outer, TA_UnderArmor) instead of a Duster
+- Tall Gloves (0.6kg, TA_BootGlove)
+- Tall Boots (0.85kg, TA_BootGlove)
+- Work Boots (1.2kg, +0.05 move speed, middle), backup option is just Boots until Flak Armor is researched.
+- Gloves (0.15kg, middle)
+- Overalls (1.0kg, middle)
+- Gorget (1.0kg, middle, neck, shoulders), uranium is slightly better than steel
+- Doublet (0.75kg, skin)

+Some of our pawns only have a maximum carry weight of 28kg.
+Weapons like the chain shotgun weigh 4.5kg and carrying a secondary melee weapon eats up another kilogram.
+Most pawns were in the -100C to +40C range for temperatures.
+With armor at 100% sharp, 35% blunt, 150% heat.
+That overall value only gives rough ideas of how effective the armor set will be.

+Suski and Ryk will be our test subjects for the new armor set.

+Suski: -123C to 55C, 141% sharp, 47% blunt, 188% heat, total kit weight of about 18kg.
+Some bits are still just "good" quality and he still has on bluefur tall gloves instead of a sturdier leather.
+All the cloth items are made of devilstrand.

+Quail reaches age 10 on the 10th.
+She picks up the kind trait.
+Burning passions for social and medical and a normal interest in shooting.

+Porg enters labor on the 11th.
+She's a bit of distance from the hospital, so hopefully it goes slowly.
+It went quickly and the child was born in the snows of the fields.
+Fortunately, it's a healthy boy named 'Snow'.
+Snow picks up the strong immunity and robust genes, but also aggressive and slow runner.
+Considered a hybrid half jotun.

+Rough guess is that the new armor is a bit better at sharp (+40%), blunt (+10%), heat (+30%) and a wash on the temperature range.

+Pavilion and Deeth are now engaged to be married.

+Aguirre enters labor on the 15th.
+She gives birth to a healthy baby boy named Crimson.

+# 5520

+## Apr-5520

+Elder Remembrance: Unimpressive

+Zebra and Svorda hooked up during the dawn remembrance.

+Blue enters labor on the 1st.
+She gives birth to a healthy baby girl named Nch.

+Caravan season:
+- Bozier (medical)
+- Menga (social, melee)
+- Orange (sniper, medical, protector psycast)
+- Purple (bolt action rifle, medical, protector psycast)
+- Rocavin (staticlord psycast, heavy SMG)
+- Suski (sniper)
+- Yellow (bolt action rifle, social, empath psycast)

+This is the cheese expedition, to sell off all of our legendary and masterwork cheese.
+Plus some other odds and ends like clothing, dolls, and totems.

+Nexia enters labor on the 2nd.
+Sadly, Lavego was stillborn.
+It's kind of fitting but sad that Red (the father) has high enough construction skills to create the jade burial urn.

+Caravan leaves at dawn on the 3rd.

+Red leads the requiem for Lavego at noon on the 3rd.
+It was a good speech.

+Labil enters labor on the 4th.
+Purple is away with the cheese caravan.
+The baby boy, Zatran, is born healthy.

+Caravan trades at the two nearest towns on the 4th and 6th and are now returning with components, advanced components, plasteel and more.

+Szov reaches age 7.
+She picks up the ruthless trait plus interests in shooting, plants and cooking.